-COVID-19 activity in WA increased in the past week with the majority of cases either acquired interstate or acquired locally through a link to a confirmed case or a known cluster (Figure 7).
+The number of COVID-19 cases in WA increased by more than three-fold in the past week with the majority of cases acquired locally through a link to a confirmed case or a known cluster (Figure 7).

 Figure 7.
 Number of confirmed COVID-19 cases in WA by optimal date of onset and place of acquisition, 2020 to 2022